hypertidy/vapour/cran-comments.md

 ## vapour 0.9.2

+* Removed hardcoded -lsqlite3 from configure.ac, as per helpful CRAN email.

-New submission after confirmation on mac builder.
+New submission after confirmation on mac builder, confirmed that it works, same pkg-config --libs as expected from CRAN email.

 Thanks!